mattkrick/redux-optimistic-ui/README.md

   current: <YOUR STATE HERE>
 })
 ```
-If the client is waiting for a response from the server, the following are guaranteed to be true:
+If the client is not waiting for a response from the server, the following are guaranteed to be true:
 - `state.get('history').size === 0`
 - `state.get('beforeState') === undefined`

-That's the only time you'll ever need to access those props.
+If you don't need to know if there is an outstanding fetch, you'll never need to use these.

 ###Update your references to `state`